-Hawaii Biotech has acquired rights to use a number of novel adjuvants, including its semi-synthetic saponin-based GPI-0100 used in a variety of formulations, suitable for parenteral and mucosal administration.
+Hawaii Biotech has acquired rights to use a number of novel adjuvants, including its semi-synthetic saponin-based GPI-0100 which has been used in a variety of formulations and is suitable for parenteral and mucosal administration.

 GPI-0100 has been utilized in several third-party clinical trials of prophylactic and therapeutic vaccine candidates.
 The company maintains an active Drug Master File on GPI-0100.